BobbyRaj17/k8sLevel3/README.md

 # k8sLevel3
 Kubernetes level 3

-### 1. Create a highly available kubernetes cluster manually using GKE
+#### 1. Create a Kubernetes cluster on GCP (GCP gives free credits on signup so those should suffice for this exercise) on their virtual machines (do not use GKE) or use the cluster created in the level2 test.
+If possible share a script / code which can be used to create the cluster.
 Covered this in task 1 of level 2.

-### 2. Setup CI server inside kubernetes cluster
+### 2. Setup CI Server (Jenkins or tool of your choice) inside the Kubernetes cluster and maintain the high availability of the jobs created.

+Using the `jenkins/jenkins-manifest.yaml` file will deploy the Jenkins on kubernetes cluster and credentials will be stored in secrets and could be retrieved using below command.
 ```bash
     kubectl apply -f jenkins/jenkins-manifest.yaml
 ```
-Using the `jenkins/jenkins-manifest.yaml` file will deploy the Jenkins on kubernetes cluster and credentials will be stored in secrets and could be retrieved using below command

 ```bash
     printf $(kubectl get secret cd-jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode);echo
 ```